KittyGiraudel/site/_posts/2012-11-20-css-challenge.md

 * No HTTP request, no image, no JavaScript
 * The best browser support the better of course

-I can't wait to see the way you'll figure this out guys.
+I can't wait to see the way you'll figure this out people.
 I personally found something with a few downsides sadly.
 I'm sure some of you will be able to find a kick-ass solution. ;)

 Good luck!